German minister calls Trump a threat, Merkel lauds Clinton

 Gabriel said that Trump and French National Front leader Le Pen were promising voters "a way back into a fairytale world" in which economic activity only happened within national borders but that history had shown such isolated economies had no prospect.

-"We have to make the effort to explain how we want to shape globalization in a fair way," Gabriel said.
+"We have to make the effort to explain how we want to shape globalisation in a fair way," Gabriel said.

 Politicians in Germany and elsewhere in Europe have watched nervously as businessman and reality TV star Trump has moved from long shot to front-runner of the Republicans seeking the party's nomination ahead of the Nov.
 8 presidential election.